Tatá Werneck: Early career

 In 2004 Werneck started, with her university classmates, a theatre group called "Os Inclusos e os sisos"- Theatre Mobilisation for Diversity, which was the first Brazilian group to create a totally accessible play for disabled people.

 MTV and national recognition

 Werneck was also a comedian on MTV, where she began to build experience.
 Apart from that, Werneck acted in some cinematic productions, such as the film "Teste de Elenco".

-In February 2013, Werneck eventually signed her first contract with Rede Globo to act in a soap opera.
+In February 2013, Werneck signed her first contract with Rede Globo to act in a soap opera.